fgimian/macbuild-ansible/README.md

 * The new version of DMG Audio plugins don't show up correctly in Audio Hijack
 * Sudo keeps dropping out during installs due to Homebrew invalidating it
 * Google Drive won't be available for symlinking during install
-* SSH keys must be added to ensure cloning the blog repo works

 ### Features